Zinbo/software-dev-repository/content/posts/Architecture/index.md

 Should talk abouit caching, vertical scaling, horizontal scaling, load balancing, replication, etc.

 ### Twitter
-“Design a simplified version of Twitter where people can post tweets, follow other people and favorite* tweets.”
+“Design a simplified version of Twitter where people can post tweets, follow other people and favorite tweets.”

 #### Clarifying the problem
 We should ask how many users do we expect.
 Interviewer says:
-“well… to make things interesting, let’s aim for 10 million users generating around 100 million requests per day”
+“well... to make things interesting, let’s aim for 10 million users generating around 100 million requests per day”

 How connected are users?
 Interviewer says:
 “we expect that each user will be following 200 other users on average, but expect some extraordinary users with tens of thousands of followers”

 We have another dimension in the application: tweets.
 Producing new tweets and favoriting them should be the most common write operations in the application.
 But how many requests will that generate?
 Our interviewer says:
-“Hm, that’s hard to say… we expect that there will be a maximum of 10 million tweets per day and each tweet will probably be favorited twice on average but again, expect some big outliers.”
+“Hm, that’s hard to say... we expect that there will be a maximum of 10 million tweets per day and each tweet will probably be favorited twice on average but again, expect some big outliers.”

 Let’s make a few very simple calculations with the information we just received.
 We will have around 10 million users.
 Average number of followed other users is 200.
 This means that the network of users will have about 200 * 10 million edges.
 This makes 2 billion edges.
 If the average number of tweets per day is 10 million the number of favorites will then be 20 million.

 In addition to the expected size of different things, for a system like that it will be important to know what availability is expected and what response times are tolerable.
 Naturally, our interviewer wants to have a system, which loads pretty quickly.
 None of the operations described above should take more than a few hundred milliseconds.
 The system should be online all of the time.
 It is not good to design into this application any downtimes.

- interview time is very limited and you need to find the balance.
-This session where you ask questions and get answers should probably not last more than just a few minutes assuming your interview lasts 40-45 minutes and especially if this is not the only problem you get in it.
-Keep that in mind and practice will let you find your sweet spot.

 To summarise:
 - 10 million users
 - 10 million tweets per day
 - 20 million tweet favourites per day
 - 100 million HTTP requests to the site
 - 2 billion "follow" relations
 - Some users and tweets could generate an extraordinary amount of traffic

 #### High Level Design
 As it is often the case, we can divide our architecture in two logical parts:
 1. the logic, which will handle all incoming requests to the application and
 2. the data storage that we will use to store all the data that needs to be persisted.

 At this point it has become obvious that our application will need to handle requests for:
 - posting new tweets